stacktrace-nso/nonskating.club/content/guides/penalty-box-manager.md

 1. Immediately stop the jam, if a jam is in progress, and call an Official Time Out.
 1. Call for the EMTs to attend the penalty box.
-1. If necessary, have the Head NSO or Head Referee locate the person who has the biohazard kit, which is required by the WFTDA Risk Management Guidelines XXX.
+1. If necessary, have the Head NSO or Head Referee locate the person who has the biohazard kit, which is required by the WFTDA Risk Management Guidelines 7.1.
 This person is typically not an official but a member of the host league.
 They will be responsible for safely cleaning any bodily fluids or other biohazards.
 1. Advise the Penalty Lineup Trackers and the score table that the jam was called due to injury.
 You may use the nonstandard cue for "called due to injury" by making finger guns and touching the tips of your index fingers together in a horizontal line.
 1. Either yourself or through another official (as described above), arrange for a substitute to be seated in the penalty box.
 Advise the Penalty Lineup Tracker for that team of the substitution.